 4.I, even I, will answer you, and your friends with you.

 5.Look at the heavens, and see!
-And behold the clouds which are higher than you!
+And behold the clouds, which are higher than you!

-10.Now, do not say, ‘Where is God my Maker, who gives songs in the night,
+10.but no one says, ‘Where is God my Maker, who gives songs in the night,

-14.How much less when you say you cannot behold Him, the case is before Him, and you are anxiously waiting for Him!
+14.How much less when you say that you cannot behold Him, the case is before Him, and you are anxiously waiting for Him!

 16.vain Job opens his mouth with empty talk and multiplies words without knowledge.”